-Prison Break Season 5 Trailer: Cast And Spoilers Revealed
+‘Prison Break’ Season 5 Trailer: Cast And Spoilers Revealed

 “He was like a storm.
 He would show up in your life and then he would disappear.”

-“But storms, they can come back, can’t they?”, the son asks, and fans across the world are probably answering with a resounding “Yes”.
+“But storms, they can come back, can’t they?” the son asks, and fans across the world are probably answering with a resounding “Yes.”

 Many of the returning cast members can be seen on the Prison Break Season 5 trailer, along with some minor spoilers.
 T-Bag, of all people, seems to be the one who notifies Lincoln that his brother might still be alive, and we learn Michael is incarcerated in a Middle Eastern prison.
 Lincoln then starts putting the gang back together, from C-Note (Rockmond Dunbar) to Sucre.
 Their goal?
 Yes – a prison break.